A Quantum Gate Architecture via Teleportation and Entanglement: Abstract

 \section{Abstract}

 We present a universal quantum computing architecture which combines the measurement-driven aspect of MBQC with the circuit model's algorithm dependent generation of qubit entanglement.
 Our architecture, which we call QGATE, is tailored for discrete-variable photonic quantum computers with deterministic photon sources capable of generating 1D entangled photonic states.
 QGATE achieves universal quantum computing on a logical data qubit register via the implementation of Clifford operations, QGATE ancilla, and arbitrary angle single-qubit measurements.
 We realise unitary evolutions defined by multi-qubit Pauli strings via the generation of entanglement between a sub-set of logical qubits and a mutual QGATE ancilla qubit.
 Measurement of the QGATE ancilla in the appropriate basis then implements a given term of the desired unitary operation.
-This enables QGATE to both directly perform Hamiltonian evolutions in terms of a series of multi-qubit Pauli operators, in terms of projectors for an arbitrary sparse Hamiltonian, or realise multi-controlled gates enabling direct translation of circuit models to QGATE.
-We consider examples inspired by quantum chemistry and computational fluid dynamics.
-We propose an example photonic implementation of QGATE and calculate thresholds of $10.36\pm0.02\%$ or $25.98\pm0.28\%$ on the photonic loss for logical qubits constructed from foliated rotated surface codes, dependent on the deployment of intra-layer or inter-layer fusion respectively.
+This enables QGATE to perform Hamiltonian evolutions in terms of a series of multi-qubit Pauli operators, a rule-based procedure for arbitrary Hamiltonians, or standard decomposition strategies to QGATE.
+We also propose a photonic implementation of QGATE and calculate quantum error correction thresholds of $10.36\pm0.02\%$ or $25.98\pm0.28\%$ on the photonic fusion failure for logical qubits constructed from foliated rotated surface codes (corresponding to end-to-end efficiencies of $99.22\pm0.0018\%$ and $97.09\pm0.046\%$ when implemented using boosted fusion), dependent on the deployment of intra-layer or inter-layer fusion respectively.
+The flexible approach of the photonic implementation of QGATE with its natural multi-qubit gates combined with deterministic entangelement generation via quantum emitters offers a promising building block for future advancements.